amir734jj/cs655-lecture-notes/lab01/note.marp.md

 # Cool (Cont.)
 ## More about "static" aspect.

 Types are defined (or deduced) in AST (or Abstract Syntax Tree) before code is generated.
-In dynamic languages like Python, JavaScript types are derived at the run-time hence, REPL
+In dynamic languages like Python, JavaScript types are derived at the run-time hence, REPL (or Read–Eval–Print-Loop).
-(or Read–Eval–Print-Loop).

 ---

 # Cool (Cont.)
 ## More about "strong" aspect.

 There is no pointer in Cool but we have reference type variables (Any, ArrayAny and etc.).
 All types extend `Any` (actually `Any` extends `Nothing` but that is a special type).
-Moreover, we can only extend one type in Cool unlike C++ multiple interihance is not allowed.
+Moreover, we can only extend one type in Cool unlike C++ multiple inheritance is not allowed.

 ---